Installation#

 update whilst the code is running since this would slow down execution of

 the code.
-Pressing the Toggle Updates
+Pressing the Toggle Updates button will change this behaviour

 so that the plot is re-drawn after each timestep.
 Pressing the button again